-Q: Must a lease be written to be enforceable?
+Q: Does a lease need to be written to be enforceable?

 Q: What are the advantages of having a written lease?

-Q: Are there any disadvantages to having it all in writing?
+Q: Are there any disadvantages to having a written lease?

-A: Pre-printed leases usually are prepared by and favor the landlord.
-You should read the lease carefully.
-The lease could change some of the rules that would otherwise favor the tenant.
-Remember, you don’t have to use the printed forms as printed.
-If all parties agree, you can modify the form to suit your situation.
+A: Pre-printed leases are almost always prepared by and favor the landlord.
+You should read the lease carefully before signing it.
+The lease could change some of the rules that would otherwise favor the tenant under the Arizona Landlord Tenant Act.

 Q: What is a security deposit and why do I have to pay it?

-A: A security deposit is an amount of money that the landlord holds as security against property damages, unclean conditions you have caused, and unpaid rent.
+A: A security deposit is an amount of money that the landlord keeps during your lease term as an assurance that they can recoup costs if there is property damage, unclean conditions you caused, or unpaid rent.
+Some deposits are refundable.
+Some are not.
 The purpose of the deposit must be stated in writing by the landlord (A.R.S. §33-1321).

 Q: I've got the keys, now what?

-- Use all electrical, plumbing, sanitary, heating, ventilating, air-conditioning, elevators and other facilities and appliances in a reasonable manner
+- Use all electrical, plumbing, sanitary, heating, ventilating, air-conditioning, elevators, and other facilities and appliances in a reasonable manner as they were intended to be used;

-- Do not deliberately or negligently destroy, deface, damage, or remove any part of the premises or knowingly allow any other person to do so
+- Do not deliberately or negligently destroy, deface, damage, or remove any part of the premises or knowingly allow any other person to do so; and

-A: Yes, the landlord must also comply with the requirements of applicable building codes affecting health and safety.
+A: Yes.
+The landlord must also comply with the lease you both sign and with applicable building codes that impact health and safety.
 According to A.R.S. §33-1324, the landlord must:

 - make all repairs and do whatever is necessary to keep the premises in a fit and habitable condition;